Register to get access to free programming courses with interactive exercises

 Logical operators

 Let's go back to the color scheme example.
-Suppose we make separate styles for mobile devices, where a dark theme should be used.
+Suppose we make specific styles for mobile devices where we should use the dark theme.
 Let's introduce an additional variable in which we specify the device type.
-This will help us set properties only for a certain group of devices and compile styles for them.
+It will help us set properties only for a group of devices and compile styles for them:

 $dark-mode: true;